 In today’s world, there are simply too many world-class young artists leaving school and falling through the cracks.
 What if there was a way to change that and impact society at the same time?

-Meet Collaborative Arts Ensemble (CAE), a classical arts production company dedicated to amplifying the voices of young artists around important social issues in the world through cross-disciplinary concert programming.
+Meet Collaborative Arts Ensemble (CAE), a classical arts production company dedicated to amplifying the voices of world-class emerging artists around important social issues in the world through cross-disciplinary concert programming.

 The concerts that CAE artists build defy genre and discipline.
 Each program is completely different both in the size of ensemble and the topic(s) the artists choose to explore within the performance.
 Programs are built from scratch in two to three week long paid rehearsal residencies and are then toured across the United States the following year.
 Generally, a CAE concert will combine both original and found text, music, and physical movement that speak to a time of history, a social issue or a specific question.
 CAE artists are also encouraged to share from outside of their own discipline (i.e. an opera singer that dances or a composer that sings) as CAE believes deeply in allowing the process of artists sharing in each other's stories and disciplines to dictate the form of its shows.